rfuzzo/MWSE/docs/source/events/referenceDeactivated.md

 	More information: https://github.com/MWSE/MWSE/tree/master/docs
 -->

-This event is triggered when a reference is deactivated.
+This event is triggered when a reference is deactivated because it has been removed from the world, or is no longer in an active cell.

 ```lua
 --- @param e referenceDeactivatedEventData